-Bill of Lading in a legal document, used between a shipper and a carrier that specifies the type, quantity and destination of the goods that is being carried.
-The bill is also used as a shipment receipt when the carrier delivers goods at the predetermined destination.
-This document accompanies the shipped goods, not taking into consideration the mode of transportation.
-An authorized representative from the carriers, shipper and receiver are necessitated to sign it.
+A Bill of Lading is a legal document between a shipper and a carrier that specifies the type, quantity, and destination of the goods being carried.
+The bill is also a shipment receipt when the courier delivers goods at the predetermined goal.
+This document accompanies the shipped goods, not considering the mode of transportation.
+An authorized carrier representative, shipper, and receiver must sign it.

 Purpose of Bills of Lading

 The carrier does not require to submit all the originals before the delivery.
-The exporter has to retain control over the full set of the originals until the payment is effected or a bill of exchange is accepted or some other assurance for payment has been made.
-Therefore, a bill of lading is very important when making shipments.
-The bill acts as an agreement between a carrier and a shipper for the transportation of goods and on other conditions, it serves as a receipt that is issued by a carrier to the shipper.
+The exporter has to retain control over the complete set of the sources until the payment is effected, a bill of exchange is accepted, or some other assurance for the price has been made.
+Therefore, an account of lading is significant when making shipments.
+The bill acts as an agreement between a carrier and a shipper for the transportation of goods, and on other conditions, it serves as a receipt issued by a page to the shipper.

 Contents of Bill of Lading

-Under this section, all the instructions for the carriers that are not for extra service requests like lift gate or delivery notification are taken down.
+- Special Instruction – Under this section, all the instructions for carriers, not for extra service requests, like a lift gate or delivery notification, are taken down.

-The pickup date will be mentioned here that will be used as a reference to track the freight when shipping invoices are composed.
+- Date – The pickup date will be mentioned here to track the freight when shipping invoices are composed.

-Items such as cartons, crates, pallets and drums that are used when shipping have to be noted.
+- Packaging Type – Items such as cartons, crates, pallets, and drums used when shipping must be noted.

 Issuance of Bill of Lading

-Bill of lading is a receipt issued by the Shipping Company or by the concerned agents for goods that are placed on Board of Vessel, signed by the carrier, issued for carrying the dame from Port of the Receipt to Port of Discharge.
-The said bill can be issued on Freight to Collect or on Prepaid Basis.
-Besides this, the Bill of Lading can also be issued by Freight Forwarders and Banks that accept it for transport/ negotiable instruments as per Article 30 of the UCPDC.
-Original Ocean Bill of lading consists a full set of 3/3 when the Letter of Credit calls for such presentation.
-All three Bills of Lading have to be marked Original and the second and third should not be marked as duplicate or triplicate.
+A Bill of lading is a receipt issued by the Shipping Company or by the concerned agents for goods placed on the Board of the Vessel, signed by the carrier, and given for carrying the dame from the Port of the Receipt to the Port of Discharge.
+The bill can be issued on Freight to Collect or Prepaid Basis.
+Besides this, the Bill of Lading can also be given by Freight Forwarders and Banks that accept it for transport/ negotiable instruments as per Article 30 of the UCPDC.
+Original Ocean Bill of lading consists of 3/3 when the Letter of Credit calls for such presentation.
+All three Bills of Lading must be marked Original, and the second and third should not be marked as duplicate or triplicate.

 Types of Bill of Lading

-Given below are the types of Bill of Lading.
+Given below are the types of Bills of Lading.